tytydraco/yessleep/out/Weird_Coworker_Update_I_got_some_answers.md

 I shoved past it on my way out the door.
 Blinded, it grabbed for me, missed, and stumbled into the shelves.

-"*I can hear every breath you take, you piece of shit!*" It roared, it's voice now unnervingly deep as its hooves pounded on the tile after me.
+"*I can hear every breath you take, you piece of shit!*" It roared, its voice now unnervingly deep as its hooves pounded on the tile after me.

 I ran for my life.
 The hoofed creature continued to berate me, insisting that it could find me wherever I went.
 Thankfully, with it being blinded and disoriented, it had a hard time navigating the hallways, but even so, it was *fast.* Distantly, I noted that the back of my right hand was stinging.
 Some of the sodium hydroxide must've splashed on me.